Job Access Coaching

 Individual coaching sessions (typically 8-10 sessions)

-Personalised strategies that work with your ADHD/Autistic brain
+Personalised strategies that work with your ADHD/AuDHD brain

 Guidance on identifying and requesting helpful workplace adjustments